If you don’t take time to think, someone else will do the thinking for you … maybe your competitors.

 Think of the ring furthest from you as the one that protects your schedule.

-Time is your most precious resource so allowing everyone to manage your calendar defeats the purpose of your control of your day.
+Time is your most precious resource, so allowing anyone and everyone to manage your calendar defeats your ability to control of your day.

 Mark off some “office hours.”